 The facilities are also open and available for special services and gatherings, such as weddings, funerals, baby/child dedications, baptismal services, etc. Requests for such services can be presented to the pastor, who will bring them to the church board for approval.

 Descriptions and guidelines of future phases of this reopening plan will be given when the Church is ready to implement each phase.

-Thank you for your understanding with the above reopening plan and your compliance with the guidelines expressed therein.
+Thank you for your understanding the above reopening plan and your voluntary compliance with the guidelines expressed therein.
 We pray that God will richly bless you and our local Church as we do our best together to worship him and perform the mission of the Church, all the while attempting to keep our community safe and well.